-Nurses Share 8 NCLEX Tips that Helped Them Excel on Exam Day
+Nurses Share 13 NCLEX Exam Tips That Helped Them on Exam Day

-After being enrolled in a nursing program for up to four years, studying for weeks on end may seem like over-kill.
-But if you’re considering cramming for the NCLEX, think again.
+After working through a nursing program for years, it’s understandable if test-focused studying for weeks or months beforehand doesn’t sound particularly appealing.
+But if you’re considering cramming for the NCLEX a few days before it goes down, think again.

 Check out the National Council of State Boards of Nursing (NCSBN) website to learn more about the NCLEX.
 You might be surprised by some of the information you gather.
-Knowing what to expect as far as the types of question included and the formatting of the test will ensure there are no surprises on exam day.
+Knowing what to expect for the testing process and how questions will be formatted will help you utilize your nursing knowledge without extra barriers.

 For instance, the NCLEX uses a method called computerized adaptive testing (CAT).
 With this method, every time you answer an item, the computer re-estimates your ability based on all the previous answers and the difficulty of those items.
 This means the sequence of questions will be different for everyone.